Independent Jewish Voices Canada: 2008–09 and 2014 Gaza wars

 IJV opposed the Gaza War of 2008–09.
 In a press release issued at the beginning of the conflict, the group stated that:

 Independent Jewish Voices (Canada) condemns this murderous escalation of violence by the Israeli government.
 Diana Ralph, IJV Coordinator calls this assault "completely disproportionate to the unsupportable firing of Qassam rockets by Hamas fighters which killed one Israeli.
 It’s important to put this into the context of the deadly siege of Gaza by the Israeli forces, which continued in violation of the terms of the recent six month truce between Israel and Gaza.
-In the ethics of violent conflicts, it is the responsibility of the force wielding power - the Israeli government in this case - to create the conditions for a just peace.
+In the ethics of violent conflicts, it is the responsibility of the force wielding powerthe Israeli government in this caseto create the conditions for a just peace."

 IJV participated in the Code Pink delegation which brought humanitarian relief to the territory in May 2009.

 IJV was again moved to outrage and action in 2014 by the Israeli bombing and invasion of Gaza, and what they saw as the support of Israel's actions by Stephen Harper and other national parties.
 "The Liberal party is in lockstep with the Conservatives in not even mentioning Palestinian casualties and the NDP won't mention the word Palestine", said Tyler Levitan of IJV.
 IJV organized and joined protests across Canada.